Issue information pane

 Header

 Visible from every tab, the header notes the vulnerability type, issue severity, status, and location.
-It also has two actions:
+It also includes the following actions:

 • Click Share to share an issue either by link or by Issue ID.